redreamality/learning-to-rank/README.rst

 Extensions
 ----------
-The code doesn't need to be can easily be extended with new learning and/or feedback mechanisms for future experiments.
+The code can easily be extended with new learning and/or feedback mechanisms for future experiments.
 The most obvious points for extension are:

 1) comparison - extend ComparisonMethod to add new interleaving or inference methods; existing methods include balanced interleave, team draft, and  probabilistic interleave.
 2) retrieval_system - extend OnlineLearningSystem to add a new mechanism for learning from click feedback.
 New implementations need to be able to provide a  ranked list for a given query, and ranking solutions should have the form of a vector.